 Strengthening ties between the U.S. and Cyprus

-This funding opportunity provides financial support for projects that strengthen collaboration and cultural exchange between the U.S. and Cyprus, targeting areas like education, STEM, and intercommunal dialogue.
+This funding opportunity provides financial support for projects that strengthen collaboration and cultural exchange between the U.S. and Cyprus, focusing on education, STEM, business ties, and intercommunal dialogue.

 Award Range